strukturag/nextcloud-spreedme/README.md

 - Now go to ownCloud's app configuration page **/index.php/settings/apps**, find this app and check **Enable only for specific groups**.
 Then add all groups which should be able to use this app.
 - All users not in a group specified in the step above, will neither be able to use this app nor spreed-webrtc.

+## Access by non-ownCloud users
+- If you want to use spreed-webrtc with users who do not have an ownCloud account, you can enable the "Temporary Password" feature in `config/config.php`
+- This allows them to use spreed-webrtc with a temporary password, which ownCloud admins can generate at **/index.php/apps/spreedme/admin/tp**

 ## Upgrading this app
 1. Save the `config/config.php` and the `extra/static/config/OwnCloudConfig.js` file of your current **spreedme** apps directory
 2. Download a newer version of this app